Hanna-Hinn/Currency-Converter-Unit-Test/README.md

 &emsp; 1.)
 Download or clone respo
 &emsp; 2.) for backend: build project or run project
 &emsp; 3.) for frontend, run npm install in terminal when opening the frontend path in it
-&emsp; 4.) ** **WHEN YOU START THE SERVER, PLEASE CLICK ON THE UpdateBD BUTTON IN FRONTEND**
-&emsp; **OR CALL THE updateDB API IN THE BACKEND BECAUSE THE ONCE THE SERVER IS DISCONNECTED THE DATABASE WILL DROP**
-&emsp; **Note: I tried to fix it but its something inside the configuration of the project.
-All tries lead to bigger problems**